Why should I apply?

-No. For the summer, we hire only people who have already been through tutor training here.
+No. For the summer, we hire only people who have already been through training here.

 Yes and no. Like classroom instructors, we want to help students become better writers.
-Tutoring differs from classroom teaching in that tutors don’t write on students’ papers or assign grades.
-Tutors spend time listening, asking questions, and discussing choices as writers brainstorm, draft, and refine sentences.
-Working one-on-one allows tutors to tailor instruction to students’ concerns.
+Coaching differs from classroom teaching in that coaches don’t write on students’ papers or assign grades.
+They spend time listening, asking questions, and discussing choices as writers brainstorm, draft, and refine their papers.
+Working one-on-one allows our coaches to tailor instruction to each student’s concerns.

 Do I have to be a full-time graduate student to apply?

 Yes.
 To work at the Writing Center, you must be a full-time, degree-seeking student in residence in a graduate program at UNC-Chapel Hill.
-You must be enrolled during the semesters in which you will work as a tutor (being enrolled in dissertation credit only is o.k.).
-If you do not meet these criteria but are interested in working as a tutor, you may wish to request a listing on our “Help for Hire” page.
+You must be enrolled during the semesters in which you will work (being enrolled in dissertation credit only is o.k.).
+If you do not meet these criteria (which are not negotiable) but are interested in working as a private tutor or editor, you may wish to request a listing on our “Help for Hire” page.

 Does the Writing Center provide tuition remission?